PKUliujl/GeoPacker/README.md

       python run_GeoPacker.py --purpose 1 --inputPATH example/ -i example/3MPC_A.pdb --pdbname 3MPC --chainID A --seqfile  example/seqfile
 ```

 Reminder: Only the regular pdb format files are accepted as input.
 If an error occurs, please delete the intermediate output files and then rewrite the new parameters.
-Feel free to contact me by email liujl@stu.pku.edu.cn for other issues.
+Please feel free to contact me via email at liujl@stu.pku.edu.cn for other issues.

 CITATION
 =====================